Mystery Shopping - the most simple and effective method of motivation and an important part of service design

 The number of employees that were on duty (or on the floor) when the mystery shopper entered;

-If you are greeted, how long it took, by whom, and was the greeting friendly and or helpful?
+If you are greeted, how long does it take, by whom, and was the greeting friendly and or helpful?

 Name(s) of employee(s) that you interacted with or observed;